AndrasKovacs/smalltt/README.md

 # smalltt

-See "Demo.stt" for notes on usage, project goals and a demo.
+See [Demo.stt](Demo.stt) for notes on usage, project goals and a demo.